jwaang/endpoint-fe-challenge/README.md

 1. Install dependencies:
 `npm install`

+2. Set up environment variables:
+Create a `.env` file and populate with api key from the email.

-2. Start the development server:
+3. Start the development server:
 `npm run dev`

 ## Technologies Used